Compatible and Recommended Lenses

 Historical tic: There is one notch against normal lenses in MF3D, and that's that they are overused.
 This is simply a historical tic.
 Back in the heyday of MF3D (1920s and '30s), cameras were produced with many different focal lengths (though just one per camera).
 After WWII, however, very few medium format stereo cameras were produced.
 The Soviet Sputnik, released in 1960, was the only mass produced model since.
 It came with only one built-in lens option: a (pretty low quality) normal lens.
 Then, in 2007, when a flash-in-a-pan Chinese company called 3D World released an ambitious MF3D camera, they copied the Sputnik formula and offered it only with a normal (80mm) lens (better quality, but not at the level of the lenses I'm going to recommend here).
 For the most part, then, medium format stereographers haven't had much of a lens choice (except with custom cameras and twin rigs) since WWII!

-Now that stereo photographers have many lens choices with the Stereo 12, you can make your choices based not on availability, but on aesthetics.
+Now that stereo photographers have many lens choices with the Stereo 12 and Stereo M, you can make your choices based not on availability, but on aesthetics.
 That said, a normal lens will remain a common choice, so here are some of the best ones out there:

 Super Angulon 75mm f/8: This lens is a classic: sharp, compact, and lightweight.
 It pretty much sets the standard.
 It's only drawback is that it is slow, and thus most suitable for handheld work (where it is as fast as you'll ever need for stereo).
 For ground glass shooting, look elsewhere.
 This lens uses the Copal 0 lensboard, like almost all of the others in this post.